bitovi/ylem/connect/README.md

   </div>
 );

-// Use ylem to connect your Store to your Component export default ylem(Store, Counter);
+// connect your Store to your Component export default ylem(Store, Counter);
 ```